Name Mangling and Function Overloading

 }

 in this code the imported method name will become libFunction rather than _Z11libFunctioni.
-So this will work fine if the the lib.cpp is complied with a C compiler.
+So this will work fine if the lib.cpp is compiled with a C compiler.

 Writing a header file which can be used by both C and C++ compiler

-A typical way of writing C or C++ code is to declare the method names in a header file and include the header file in both files: the consumer of the method name and the implementer of the method.
-If the one of the file is in C and other in C++ and then the inclusion of header file will result into a compilation error in the C file because extern is not a C keyword.
+A typical way of writing C or C++ code is to declare method names in a header file and include the header file in both files: the consumer of the method name and the implementer of the method.
+If one of the files is in C and other in C++ and then the inclusion of header file will result in a compilation error in the C file because extern is not a C keyword.
 There is a simple solution of using conditional compilation.
 The header file which contains the libFunction declaration will look like

 #ifdef __cplusplus